Virtual-Viking-Longship/Ship-Annotations/Propulsion/Oarhole-Lock.md

 </div>

-  Various sources of combined evidence suggest that these locks may have been part of the personal equipment brought onboard by the crew, as opposed to a standard element of the ship's equipment.
-(Crumlin-Petersen, 126)
+  Various sources of combined evidence suggest that these locks may have been part of the personal equipment brought onboard by the crew, as opposed to a standard element of the ship's equipment (Crumlin-Petersen, 126).

 ---